dogecoin/dogecoin/doc/developer-notes.md

 ...
 ```

-When using nested cycles, do not name the inner cycle variable the same as in
+When using nested cycles, do not name the inner cycle variable the same as in the
 upper cycle etc.